Myriameter/Inductance-Calculator/README.md

 python inductor_calculator.py
 Usage

-Enter your known capacitor value and select appropriate units Input any known parasitic inductance of your measurement setup (or leave as zero) Enter the number of cycles measured on your oscilloscope Enter the total time of these cycles and select appropriate time units Click "Calculate Inductance" to get your result
+Enter your known capacitor value and select the appropriate units Input any known parasitic inductance of your measurement setup (or leave as zero) Enter the number of cycles measured on your oscilloscope Enter the total time of these cycles and select the appropriate time units Click "Calculate Inductance" to get your result